Hotel Metropol Moscow

-The Hotel Metropol Moscow (Метрополь) is a historic hotel in the center of Moscow, Russia, built between 1899 and 1905 in the Art Nouveau style.
+The Hotel Metropol Moscow (Note: Also Metropole) (Метрополь) is a historic hotel in the center of Moscow, Russia, built between 1899 and 1905 in the Art Nouveau style.
 It is the largest extant Moscow hotel built before the Russian Revolution of 1917.
 Since 2012, the hotel has been owned by Alexander Klyachin, who also is proprietor of the Moscow-based Azimut Hotels chain.

 History

 In 1898, Savva Mamontov and Petersburg Insurance consolidated a large lot of land around the former Chelyshev Hotel.
 Mamontov eventually hired Kekushev as a construction manager.
 Soon, Mamontov was jailed for fraud and the project was taken over by Petersburg Insurance.